SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 To customize a lazy loaded module, you start by creating a custom feature module in your application code.

+In the implementation of this custom feature module, you statically import the original Spartacus feature module (which used to be lazy loaded), and then you import or provide all the customizations (for example, providing a custom service there).
 The following is an example:

 ```typescript
 // custom-rulebased-configurator.module.ts